 Wearing a pair of headphones for sleeping is one of the easiest ways to get your beauty rest.
 Like drinking lots of water or moderate exercise, good sleep does wonders for your health.
 Of course, that’s easier said than done.
 Anxiety can keep us from falling asleep or worse, make us wake up in a cold sweat at 3 a.m.
 Luckily, using the power of sound can make for some of the best sleep you’ve ever had.
-Here’s our picks for the best headphones for sleeping.
+Here are our picks for the best headphones for sleeping.

 How We Picked the Best Headphones for Sleeping